HeyMaslo/companion-web/README.md

     }
 ```
 - Replace DTR_ID by your tree ID
-- To preview Storymapr actions add your tree id in the URL as follows: `http://localhost:3000/?dtreeId=5faeef6bc860c23e30275e36`
+- To preview Storymapr actions add your tree id in the URL as follows: ```http://localhost:3000/?dtreeId=5faeef6bc860c23e30275e36```

 - Update the page title in `.components/LogoComponent.js`
 - Update the tab title in `./pages/_document.js`

-Change the color palette
+### Change the style, colors and name
 - Go to [c0bra.github.io/color-scheme-js](http://c0bra.github.io/color-scheme-js/) and create the palette of your choice.
 - Go to `./viewModels/PersonaViewModel.js` and replace the following lines with your new parameters:
 ```